-The purpose of this rule is to establish standards and procedures to ensure that prompt and accurate reporting, immediate evaluation, implementation of corrective/remedial action, and preventive measures take place with the occurrence of each incident.
-Effective incident reporting provides each hospital with individual and cumulative incident report data to find problem areas and to implement corrective measures designed to prevent recurrence and manage risk.
-Analysis of this data can reveal systems issues and problems in need of corrective action.
+The purpose of this rule is to establish standards and procedures to ensure that prompt and accurate reporting; immediate evaluation; implementation of corrective and remedial action; and preventative measures take place with the occurrence of each incident.
+Effective incident reporting provides each hospital with individual and cumulative incident report data to find problem areas and implement corrective measures designed to prevent recurrence and manage risk.
+Analysis of this data can reveal system issues and problems in need of corrective action.

 The following definitions shall apply to this rule in addition to those appearing in rule 5122-1-01 of the Administrative Code:

 (1) "Absent without leave" or "AWOL" means a patient has breached the secure perimeter of the hospital without permission, has eloped during, or has not returned from an authorized absence from the facility.
 The reporting of AWOLs is determined in paragraph (D)(6) of this rule.

 (2) "Abuse" means any act or absence of action caused by an employee inconsistent with rights which results, or could result in physical injury to a patient; any act which constitutes sexual activity, as defined under Chapter 2907. of the Revised Code, where such activity would constitute an offense against a client under that chapter; insulting or coarse language or gestures directed toward a client which subjects the client to humiliation or degradation; or depriving a patient of real or personal property by fraudulent or illegal means.

 (a) There are five sub-types of abuse: physical, verbal, sexual, neglect, and defraud.
 If there are multiple sub-types to an incident, only select the most severe sub-type when recording an incident.
 For example, if a patient alleges both physical and verbal abuse, code the allegation as "physical."
 All incidents of abuse are "major."